-Purpose: calling card for casting, place for actor’s reels, photographs, for publicizing his abilities and depth as an actor
+Purpose: A calling card for casting, a place for the actor’s reels, photographs, and for publicizing his abilities and depth as an actor.

 Carl “The Coach” Bailey took one of those life decisions many of us daydream about.
 Several years ago, he left his career as a high school teacher to pursue his dream of being an actor.

 It didn’t take him long to achieve some success.
 He’s been in more than 80 productions, including major films such as Quentin Tarantino’s Django Unchained, Now You See Me, When the Game Stands Tall, and Parkland, working with some of the industry’s top actors and directors.